LaSalleSoftware/ls-adminbackend-app/INSTALLATION.md

 From the command line, run ```cd lsv2-adminbackup-app ``` to go into the local app's root folder.

+#### If you are setting up this local admin app for production, then change the composer.json

+Generally, but especially when you are using Forge for production deployments, paste "composer.forge.json" to your composer.json.

+Then run ```composer update```

 #### Set up your local database

 You need a database, so if you have not set up your local database for this local deployment, the please do so now.